-- Public Company: Company which is managed by directors and owned by the general public by subscribing to its shares.
+- Public Company: Company is managed by directors and owned by the general public by subscribing to its shares.
 Its articles do not limit the number of members and allow easy transfer of shares among other members.

 - One Person Company: Company owned and managed by a single individual only.

-- Limited Company: Company having no limit on the number of members affixed and requires the appointment of minimum 3 directors.
+- Limited Company: Company having no limit on the number of members affixed and requires the appointment of minimum of 3 directors.

 - Section 8 Company: Company incorporated for promotion of commerce, art, science, sports, education, research, social welfare, religion, charity, protection of environment or any such other object, provided that it applies the earned profits on its objectives and prohibits to distribute any kind of dividend to its members.